If you are a new author, you have probably read a lot of online advice about why you should hire an editor once you have written your book.

 3. Beg, borrow or steal a proofreader

-You can spend your money, or can spend your time.
+You can spend your money, or you can spend your time.

-But you have no choice in the fact that your book will need editing before you can hope to publish a quality book.
+But you have no choice in the fact that your book will need editing and improving before you can hope to publish a quality book.